-Name of Public Housing Project: Ida IV PIC Development ID: NY009000005 Conversion type (PBV or PBRA): PBV Transfer of Assistance: Total Units: 226 Units Pre-RAD Unity Type: Family/General Occupancy Post-RAD Unit Type if different: Capital Fund allocation of Development: 1.The 2020 CFP award for NY009000005 (including 2 King Building units) was \$703,323, which included DDTF funding of \$188,918.
-CFP funds of 467,365 available in the conversion year and necessary for successful conversion will be allocated to this development.
-Bedroom Type Number of Units Pre-Conversion Number of Units Post-Conversion Change in Number of Units per Bedroom Type and Why 0 Bedroom 100 140 Market studies indicated there was a trend toward studio apartments so the number was increased.
-1 Bedroom 124 84 Market studies caused us to change some units to studios.
+Name of Public Housing Project: Ida IV PIC Development ID: NY009000005 Conversion type (PBV or PBRA): PBV Transfer of Assistance: Total Units: 226 Units Pre-RAD Unity Type: Family/General Occupancy Post-RAD Unit Type if different: Capital Fund allocation of Development: 1.
+The 2020 CFP award for NY009000005 (including 2 King

+Building units) was \$703,323, which included DDTF funding of \$188,917.
+CFP funds available in the conversion year and necessary for successful conversion will be allocated to this development.

+Number of Units Pre- Number of Units Post- Change in Number of

+Conversion Conversion Units per Bedroom

+Type and Why

+100 0 Studios are small, lack

+accessibility, and are

+not marketable.

+124 196 Improved

+accessibility and

+project marketability

+Conversion 100 Conversion Conversion 100 0